osegbotonie/enterprise-m365-administration-lab/docs/02-business-requirements.md

 * Enugu
 * Port Harcourt

-This structure should support efficient access management and future automation.
+This structure should support access management, reporting, governance, and future automation.

 ---

 ## 5. Access Management Requirements

-Access to organizational resources should be based on the employee's business role.
+Access to organizational resources should be based on an employee's current business responsibilities.

 The organization requires:

 * Role-based access management.
 * Department-based access management.
-* Location-based access management.
+* Location-based access management where appropriate.
 * Least-privilege access.
 * Separation of duties.
 * Regular access reviews.